C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ ToArrayDynamic creates an Array from an IEnumerable.

-In this example, we will select customers, filter them dynamically by their countries, and return the result as an array.
+In this example, we will create a list of product, filter them dynamically by their type, and return the result as an array.

 LINQ ToListDynamic Method